-The reflectivity biases in ExpC, ExpD and ExpDNG is evidently reduced since the same reflectivity equations are used in both the analysis and the plotting steps.
+The reflectivity biases in ExpC, ExpD, and ExpDNG are evidently reduced since the same reflectivity equations are used in both the analysis and the plotting steps.
 The residual biases are caused by two reasons.
-First, a horizontally nine-point smoother is applied to the analyzed model variables before they are finalized; second, there is an upper bound which limits the maximum hydrometeor mixing ratio obtained in the analysis.
-In an additional experiment where the smoother and the limits are removed, the reflectivity biases in ExpC, ExpD and ExpDNG disappear totally (figures not shown here).
+First, a horizontally nine-point smoother is applied to the analyzed model variables before they are finalized; second, there is an upper bound that limits the maximum hydrometeor mixing ratio obtained in the analysis.
+In an additional experiment where the smoother and the limits are removed, the reflectivity biases in ExpC, ExpD, and ExpDNG disappear totally (figures not shown here).
 This is confirmed in Fig. 7c.
 NOC and NOD schemes yield exact 45° slope lines in Fig. 7c.
 It means that in a situation without the smoother and the limits, the analyzed reflectivity is exactly the same as the observed one.

-To better understand the differences among the analyses using the SMO, NOC and NOD equation sets, we further compare the mixing ratios along line A-B in Fig. 5a.
+To better understand the differences among the analyses using the SMO, N0C, and N0D equation sets, we further compare the mixing ratios along line A-B in Fig. 5a.
 In comparison with the hydrometeor fields from ExpDNG, the areas with less snow and hail above the freezing level in the convective region in ExpD correspond to where graupel is analyzed based on the graupel classification.
-If reflectivity is between 32 and 41 dBZ and the ambient temperature is below 0 $\,$ $\,$ $\,$ the hydrometeor would be identified as graupel in ExpD rather than snow as in ExpDNG.
-If reflectivity falls between 41 and 54 dBZ and the ambient temperature is below 0 $^{\circ}$ C, graupel is identified in ExpD rather than hail as in ExpDNG.
+If reflectivity is between 32 and 41 dBZ and the ambient temperature is below 0°C, the hydrometeor would be identified as graupel in ExpD rather than snow as in ExpDNG.
+If reflectivity falls between 41 and 54 dBZ and the ambient temperature is below 0°C, graupel is identified in ExpD rather than hail as in ExpDNG.
 Part of the hail in ExpDNG is identified as rain in ExpD because the threshold of reflectivity to diagnose hail is increased from 45 to 54 dBZ when using graupel classification.
 Graupel exists in both the convective and stratiform regions at heights above 4.0 km.
-By using diagnostic relations, the mixing ratios of snow and graupel (Fig. 8 g, k) are greater than those obtained with constant intercept parameters (Fig. 8 f, j).
+By using diagnostic relations, the mixing ratios of snow and graupel (Figs. 8g,k) are greater than those obtained with constant intercept parameters (Figs. 8f,j).
 The maximum of the logarithm of total number concentration is given in the figure for each hydrometeor.
-The maxima of number concentrations of snow, graupel and hail from ExpD are also greater than those from ExpS and ExpC.
+The maxima of number concentrations of snow, graupel, and hail from ExpD are also greater than those from ExpS and ExpC.
 With the wet snow classification within SMO scheme, the rain mixing ratio immediately below the freezing level is greater and snow mixing ratio is less than in NOC and NOD.
+Away from the freezing level, ExpS and ExpC have the same snow and rain mixing ratio.
 In general, the new reflectivity assimilation procedure produces better analyses of the hydrometeor mixing ratios and size distributions, which play an important role in the dynamics of the squall line.
-Previous studies (Gamache and Houze 1982; Houze and Churchill 1987; Szeto and Cho 1994a, b; Bryan and Morrison 2011) suggest that the trailing stratiform region is primarily composed of ice crystals and snow particles that are created by the rearward transportation of the ice particle from the convective region.
+Previous studies (Gamache and Houze 1982; Houze and Churchill 1987; Szeto and Cho 1994a,b; Bryan and Morrison 2012) suggest that the trailing stratiform region is primarily composed of ice crystals and snow particles that are created by the rearward transportation of the ice particle from the convective region.
 Melting of the ice particles at the stratiform is important in driving the mesoscale downdraft and rear-to-front flow.
 The correct types of ice particles and their size distributions are important to produce proper structures of squall lines.
-The increased ice particle mass and numbers from ExpD seem to improve the squall line prediction in the model.
+The increased ice particle mass and numbers from ExpD seem to improve the squall-line prediction in the model.